conqueror62821/Amazon-Grabber/README.md

 ```
 It simply installs all the required packages in your device

-You can the price filter and searched item in amazon_config.py file to modify the searched item according to your wish
+You can change the searched item and price filter in amazon_config.py file to search for the according to your requirement\

-You can remove comment in the set_headless() method in the tracker.py file method to make it headless i.e the browser will run internally
+You can remove comment in the set_headless() method in the tracker.py file method to make the browser headless i.e the browser will run internally